19wh1a1288/II-IT-B-Lab/DS-LAB/Experiment 4/README.md

            Our new initial value = mid + 1
 - We repeat our process until we find our key element or until our search space is exhausted
 - For output 1 the key element is 16
-- The mid value here is
+- The mid value here is 15
+- The Key value 16 is greater than mid value 15 so the new initial value is 16(index 4 + 1 = 5)
+- So we start our search from 16
+- Key Value = Mid Value
+- Hence we return element found with the index

 ### Output Obtained:
 - Output 1 Key value 16: